 - It is important not to inject the product title with too many keywords such that it doesn’t make sense form a product description i.e. it turns the product title into unnatural English.

-- Use tools such as Merchant Words, Google Keyword Planner and Simple Keyword Inspector to find relevant keywords for your product type and to estimate search volume.
+- Use tools such as Merchant Words, Google Keyword Planner, Simple Keyword Inspector and amazon product research tool to find relevant keywords for your product type and to estimate search volume.

 - Use Amazon search bar to test specific keywords that is being recommended.
 As soon as you start typing in a keyword, Amazon recommends search terms, and these should be a good candidate for the product title.
 These are based on the most popular related terms.